rubymonsters/ruby-for-beginners/15_everything_an_object.md

 object.method
 ```

-If we need to pass arguments to the method we call, then we add parantheses,
+If we need to pass arguments to the method we call, then we add parentheses,
 and separate the arguments by comma:

 ```ruby